Ballarat Clarendon College

-Ballarat Clarendon College is an independent, co-educational, day and boarding school, located in Ballarat, Victoria, Australia.
+Ballarat Clarendon College is a private, co-educational, day and boarding school, located in Ballarat, Victoria, Australia.

 Formerly affiliated with the Presbyterian Church of Australia, it now operates in association with the Uniting Church in Australia (but is not governed or managed by the Church) and is a member of the Ballarat Associated Schools.
+The school charges fees of $22,470 per year for domestic students in year 11 or year 12.

 Academic standing

-Clarendon was ranked number third in all of Victoria in 2020.
+Clarendon students achieved a higher median VCE study score, and a higher percentage of study scores of 40 or above, than any other school in Victoria in 2023.

 Co-curriculum

 Sport

-The College participates in many sports both within and outside the Ballarat Associated Schools.
+The college participates in many sports both within and outside the Ballarat Associated Schools.

-The Boys First XI Cricket team won the premiership in the 2008/2009 season, over rivals St Patricks's College.
-The firsts then, after winning this premiership, made the final in "The Lord Taverner's Cup" but were defeated in Shepparton by Notre Dame College.

-Another notable sport participated within the school is rowing.
-The rowing program starts at Year 8 and continues through the years.
-In 2008 and 2010 the BCC Girls' First Crew won the annual their respective Head of the River race at the Barwon River in Geelong and consequently won the Head of the Schoolgirls' competition.

-College has built a foundation in volleyball, providing many representatives in both Boys and Girls respective competitions.
-The College boys have won the past four premierships inside the BAS realms.

 BAS premierships

 BCC has won the following BAS premierships.